Pregnancy After Miscarriage: Tips & More

 It is a myth that chances of getting pregnant after miscarriage are low.
 Your chances of getting pregnant are the same as before and as any other woman.
 In fact, some women do get pregnant easily within 3 months of miscarriage.
 There is one study that reveals that nearly 70% of women who have suffered a miscarriage and have renewed their efforts immediately after have become pregnant within 3 months.

-One thing that is common in all the pregnancies after a miscarriage is a healthy lifestyle the women chose to live.
-Choices, like limiting your intake of coffee, and avoiding alcohol and drugs do have a bearing on your chances of a healthy pregnancy.
+One thing that is common in all pregnancies after a miscarriage is the healthy lifestyle the women choose to live.
+Choices, like limiting your intake of coffee and avoiding alcohol and drugs, do have a bearing on your chances of a healthy pregnancy.
 You should also keep a strict check on your weight.
-Obese, as well as underweight women, find it difficult to maintain pregnancy.
+Obese, as well as underweight women find it difficult to maintain pregnancy.
 You can also start taking prenatal folic acid 3 months prior to planning for a pregnancy.

 Are There Any Chances of Another Miscarriage?

 Studies show that only 1% of pregnant women have more than one miscarriage.
-So, your chances of getting another miscarriage might be minuscule.
+So, your chances of getting another miscarriage might be minuscule (7).
 However, if you have had two miscarriages, then the risk of another miscarriage is around 26%.
 In the same way, the risk is about 28% after the third miscarriage.
 According to a study, only 53% of women who tried to get pregnant within 3 months of miscarriage delivered healthy babies.
 On the other hand, among the women who waited for at least 3 months before trying to get pregnant, 36% became pregnant and delivered a baby.
+That said, even after three unknown causes of miscarriages, about 65% of people have the chance of a successful pregnancy.

 What Can Be Done to Improve Chances of Healthy Pregnancy After Miscarriage?